francoNovoa08/Basketball-Projections-System/README.md

 # 2025 Wharton Data Science Competition
 ## NCAA Basketball Projections Machine Learning System

 This project was built for the Wharton High School Data Science Competition.
-It utilises a Random FOrest Classifier to predict the winning percentages of teams in the NCAA basketball East region.
+It utilises a Random Forest Classifier to predict the winning percentages of teams in the NCAA basketball East region.
 A model is trained on the game data provided and generates predictions along with two visualisations.

 ### Features